-Traditionally, federal (and many state) tax returns are due on April 15 or the first business day thereafter (if the 15th is on a weekend or holiday).
-However, the IRS will grant you an automatic extension to file your taxes every year, as long as you complete Form 4868.
+Traditionally, Federal (and many state) tax returns are due on April 15th.
+If the 15th is on a weekend or holiday, then the first business day thereafter.
+The IRS will grant an automatic extension to file your taxes every year, as long as you complete Form 4868.
+Tax extensions are a good thing!

-While your extended tax return isn’t due to the IRS until October 15, your tax liability is expected to be paid evenly throughout the year.
+While your extended tax return isn’t due to the IRS until October 15th, your tax liability is expected to be paid evenly throughout the year.
 That means you need to plan, and be reasonably certain of, your tax liability well before the April 15th due date to avoid penalties and interest.
 This requires tax planning.
-Our clients know their tax liability well before April 15th because we offer a tax projection in the fall each year.
+Our clients know their tax liability well before April 15th because we offer a fall tax projection each year.

 The past several years have ushered in several tax legislation changes, with some even retroactive to the prior year.
 Oftentimes the IRS, and many states, still haven’t interpreted what the rules are by April 15th.
-The more time we have to wait on this guidance leads to less uncertainty for our clients and increases the likelihood of us filing your return correctly.
+The more time we have to wait on this guidance leads to less uncertainty for our clients.
+In addition, it increases the likelihood of us filing your return correctly.

 Also, all these late legislative changes also take weeks for our tax software to incorporate.
 Waiting for all the bugs to be worked out of the system decreases the chances of you receiving a notice or audit correspondence from the taxing authorities.

 As banks and investment companies send out revised tax forms later and later into the year, our tax filing timeline has compressed to about 6 weeks.
 At an old school firm, staff would be expected to work 60-80 hours per week during this time period to meet the demand.
-This leads to a lot of late nights, weekends and sleep deprived accountants that are more likely to overlook potential tax savings for their clients (caffeine only takes us so far!).
-These long hours are driving accountants out of the profession and there are more CPAs retiring than there are entering the tax field.
+This leads to a lot of late nights, weekends and sleep-deprived accountants.
+Meaning they are more likely to overlook potential tax savings for their clients (caffeine only takes us so far!).
+These long hours are driving accountants out of the profession.
+Furthermore, there are more CPAs retiring than there are entering the tax field.
 This old model makes it hard to run (and staff) a profitable firm.
 Balancing the workload by extending returns allows us to hire and retain more experienced tax professionals.

 When we analyze IRS audit statistics, we can tell that filing an extension doesn’t increase your audit risk.
 IRS audits are generally the result of incorrect filing positions or large deductions that don’t match the typical profile of the average tax return.
 By waiting to file your return, you can ensure late tax documents are incorporated into your return along with any revised investment forms which can actually decrease your audit risk.